-At Newburgh Primary School we seek to work in partnership with parents and carers.
+At Newburgh Primary School, we seek to work in partnership with parents and carers.
 We see this as vital if pupils are to get the support and encouragement they need to make good progress.
 Parents and carers are given opportunities to play an active and valued role in their child's education.
-Through workshops conveying a sense of welcoming that instils parents and carers with confidence that we will listen to concerns and act appropriately on any difficulties they perceive their child may be having or concerns regarding progress.
 We always endeavour to focus on and celebrate the child's strengths, but keep in mind the areas of additional need and concern.
 We fully appreciate the need for parents and carers to be informed, and give support during assessment and any related decision-making process.
+More details can be found on our website: